limalib/docs/docs/source/faq.rst

 Does Lima work on Windows?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Yes, if you use Windows Subsystem for Liux (WSL).
-See the :doc:`installation <installation>` for more information.
+See the :doc:`installation <Installation>` for more information.

 Does Lima work with other drivers ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~